This is day 6 of my 31 days of tips on tenancy agreements series. To see the rest of the series click here.

 You should ideally include all adults living in the property on the tenancy agreement.
 If their name is not on the tenancy agreement then you cannot sue them for rent if they don’t pay, and their status will be that of guest or lodger of the tenant.

 People often ask about adult children.
 Should they go on?
-The answer is that it depends. if they are about to move on to college or a flat of their own in a few weeks or months, probably not.
-However if they are going to be living at the property permanently and contributing to the rent, probably yes.
+The answer is that it depends.
+If they are about to move on to college or a flat of their own in a few weeks or months, probably not.
+However, if they are going to be living at the property permanently and contributing to the rent, probably yes.

-What about minors (people under 18) wanting to rent a property?
-Sometimes 16 and 17 year olds will want to rent their own place.
-The main problem here is that people under 18 are legally incapable of owning an interest in land.
-The grant of a legal tenancy to a minor will take effect as a contract by the landlord to hold the property in trust for the minor.
 This is not a really good idea so you should add an adult as a joint tenant (who can also act as a guarantor).
 Once the minor reaches 18, a new tenancy agreement can be signed in his or her sole name.
-Note though, that although they cannot be a legal tenant, a minor can be responsible legally for the rent.
+Note, though, that although they cannot be a legal tenant, a minor can be responsible legally for the rent.
 So put them on the tenancy agreement but have someone else there as well.

 The final tenant type to consider is limited companies.
 As discussed on Day 4, if the tenant is a limited company the tenancy will be a ‘common law’ one and not an AST.
 You need to be sure though that it really is a company.
 You can check them out at the Companies House online services.